Box Car Racer

-Box Car Racer was an American rock band formed in San Diego, California, in 2001.
-The group consists of guitarist and vocalist Tom DeLonge and drummer Travis Barker of Blink-182, formerly alongside guitarist David Kennedy of Hazen Street.
-Anthony Celestino later joined the band on tour as a bassist.
+Box Car Racer was an American punk band formed in San Diego, California, in 2001.
+The band was a side-project of Blink-182 members Tom DeLonge and Travis Barker, with David Kennedy of Hazen Street completing the band's studio lineup.
+A bassist and friend of Barker, Anthony Celestino later joined the band as a bassist.
 DeLonge created the project to pursue darker ideas he felt unsuited to his work with Blink-182.
-Box Car Racer was partly inspired and viewed as a tribute to Jawbox, Quicksand, Fugazi, and Refused.

 The group recorded the band's eponymous debut, Box Car Racer, in quick fashion with a more DIY spirit.
 MCA Records issued the band's lone release in May 2002, which peaked on the Billboard 200 at number 12.
 Singles "I Feel So" and "There Is" also charted on the Modern Rock Tracks chart, with the former peaking at number eight.
 The band embarked on their sole headlining tour across North America in the fall of 2002 with supporting act The Used.
-The project was largely the cause of ongoing tension between DeLonge and Blink-182 bandmate Mark Hoppus and inevitably influenced the band's following studio album, the more experimental Blink-182 (2003).
-DeLonge ended the project in mid-2003, considering it to have served its purpose; however, DeLonge's later band, Angels & Airwaves (which also features Kennedy), has been described by DeLonge as a continuation of Box Car Racer.
-In 2021, DeLonge stated that the project had been revived and a new song was recorded, though Barker confirmed by 2023 that it wouldn't be released, having been reworked for Blink-182 instead.
+The project was largely the cause of ongoing tension between DeLonge and Blink-182 bandmate Mark Hoppus and influenced the band's following studio album, the more experimental Blink-182 (2003).
+DeLonge ended the project in mid-2003, considering it to have served its purpose; however, he described his later band, Angels & Airwaves (which also features Kennedy), as a continuation of Box Car Racer.
+Between 2018 and 2021, the project was revived by DeLonge and Barker, with talk of a new song recorded by the duo.
+That song, Barker confirmed in 2023, was eventually repurposed as the Blink-182 song "Terrified".